![]() |

 repeater that had been "almost" installed in 2005 was re-worked, UHF

-link radios were obtained, additional cavities and filters were
+link radios were obtained and modified, additional cavities and filters

 acquired and/or built and antennas were constructed.
 At the same